ssafari/ai-book-seller/book-repository/README.md

 It creates "bdf_bookstore" table with a column reserved for saving vector database embeddings for similarity search.

-### repositpry
+### Repository

-For building the table by using Kaggle dataset and cleaning and processing dataset for storing into datbase.
+It buils the bookstore table by using Kaggle dataset and cleaning and processing dataset for storing into database.
 It handles meta-data creation for building vector embedding column.
 It provides access to vectorstore for searching.